ToesTasteBad/Murder-Mystery/Murder Mystery/Created Characters/General.md

 ## Relationships
 ---
-- [[Philanthropist | Nathan Cain  - Philanthropist]]  - Your Son-in-Law, who is aslo using Penelope Hunt's services to sell his estates
+- [[Philanthropist | Nathan Cain  - Philanthropist]]  - Your Son-in-Law, who is also using Penelope Hunt's services to sell his estates
 -